kin027/aerogap/README.md

 ## Data Sources

-I sourced data from the Bureau of Transportation Statistics (BTS), a part of the U.S. Department of Transportation.
+I got data from the Bureau of Transportation Statistics (BTS), a part of the U.S. Department of Transportation.
 Airlines report their traffic data to the BTS each month.

 - [BTS DB1B Market table for quarters 1-4 of 2024](https://www.transtats.bts.gov/DatabaseInfo.asp?QO_VQ=EFI&Yv0x=D) (to get passenger flow data)